Homemade Escabeche (Mexican Pickled Vegetables) are a perfect quick pickle condiment for your Mexican food! Great on tacos, burritos, and more!

 Instruction Overview

 Want to know how to make escabeche?
-It literally takes just a few minutes to make Mexican Pickled Vegetables with a apple cider vinegar base.
+It literally takes just a few minutes to make Mexican Pickled Vegetables with an apple cider vinegar base.

-And I recommend storing the escabeche in a mason jar so you can see the contents.
+And I recommend storing the escabeche vegetable salad in mason jars so you can see the contents.

-Cut up your vegetables and place them in two mason jars.
-Heat your brine ingredients and then pour them over the vegetables.
+Cut up your vegetables and place them in two pint jars.
+Heat your brine ingredients and then pour the vinegar mixture over the vegetables.

-Let the pickles soak for at least 30 minutes and they are ready!
-Just pop them in the refrigerator once the jars are cool enough to handle.
+Let the refrigerator pickles soak for at least 30 minutes and they are ready!
+Just pop them in the refrigerator once the jars are cool enough to handle (room temperature).

 FAQs